CV

 Supervisor: Tom Zahavy, Staff Research Scientist at Google DeepMind.

-Research internship on neural theorem proving with Isabelle, implementing Monte Carlo tree search and fine-tuning LLaMA and GPT-2 as policy and value models.
+Research internship on neural theorem proving in Isabelle, implementing a Monte Carlo tree search using large language models as policy and value models.

 Supervisor: Wenda Li, Research Associate at the University of Cambridge.

-Research internship on neural theorem proving and auto-formalisation with Lean 3, formalising olympiad problems and monitoring the training of GPTโ3.5 on synthetic data with Expert Iteration.
+Research internship on neural theorem proving and auto-formalisation in Lean 3, formalising olympiad problems and monitoring the reinforcement learning training of GPT-3.5.

 Supervisor: Stanislas Polu, Research Engineer at OpenAI.